-The following table provides information as of March 31, 2010 with respect to shares of our common stock that may be issued under existing equity compensation plans.
+The following table provides information as of March 31, 2011 with respect to shares of our common stock that may be issued under existing equity compensation plans.
 The table does not include information with respect to shares of our common stock subject to outstanding options granted under equity compensation plans or option agreements that were assumed in connection with the merger of the Iteris Subsidiary into us in October 2004.
-However, Note 1 to the table sets forth the total number of shares of common stock issuable upon the exercise of those assumed options as of March 31, 2010 and the weighted average exercise price of those options.
-Except for the adjustments described in Note 1 with respect to the outstanding assumed options, no additional options may be granted under those assumed plans.
+However, Note 1 to the table sets forth the total number of shares of common stock issuable upon the exercise of those assumed options as of March 31, 2011 and the weighted average exercise price of those options.

-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available For Future Issuance under Equity Compensation Plans (excluding some securities reflected in first column) Equity Compensation Plans Approved by Security Holders 1997 Stock Incentive Plan 1,145,750 \$ 2.25 2007 Omnibus Incentive Plan 768,000 1.89 882,000 Equity Compensation Plans Not Approved by Security Holders None
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available For Future Issuance under Equity Compensation Plans (excluding some securities reflected in first column) Equity Compensation Plans Approved by Security Holders 1997 Stock Incentive Plan 1,095,750 \$ 1.73 2007 Omnibus Incentive Plan 998,500(2)) 1.87(3) 651,500 Equity Compensation Plans Not Approved by Security Holders None Total(1) 2,094,250 \$ 1.79(3) 651,500

-Total(1) 1,913,750 \$ 2.10 882,000

-(1) The table does not include information with respect to the equity compensation plan or option agreements that were assumed by us in connection with the merger of the Iteris Subsidiary into us in October 2004.
-As of March 31, 2010, a total of 1,304,000 shares of common stock were issuable upon exercise of outstanding options under the assumed plan and agreements.
+- (1) The table does not include information with respect to the equity compensation plan or option agreements that were assumed by us in connection with the merger of the Iteris Subsidiary into us in October 2004.
+As of March 31, 2011, a total of 1,231,000 shares of common stock were issuable upon exercise of outstanding options under the assumed plan and agreements.
 No additional options may be granted under the assumed plan.
-The weighted average exercise price of all such assumed options to acquire shares of our common stock was \$1.28 per share.
+The weighted average exercise price of all such assumed options to acquire shares of our common stock was \$1.28 per share. - (2) Includes 214,000 shares of our common stock subject to RSUs that entitle each holder to one share of common stock for each such unit that vests over the holder's period of continued service. - (3) Calculated without taking into account the 214,000 shares of common stock subject to outstanding RSUs that become issuable as those units vest, without the payment of any additional consideration or exercise price.